Death’s-head Hawkmoth Facts

 Death’s-head Hawkmoth Physical Description

-Not surprisingly, physical differences naturally exist between the different types of Death’s-head Hawkmoth.
-All three types, however, also as is to be expected, remain quite similar in terms of appearance.
-Many general descriptions therefore apply to them all.
+Not surprisingly, numerous physical differences naturally exist between the different types of Death’s-head Hawkmoth.
+All three types, however, also, as is to be expected, remain quite similar in terms of rough appearance.
+Many general descriptions therefore apply equally to them all.

-It must be pointed out, though, that measured adult wingspan varies significantly, even within the same gender and species.
-While not unknown, this trait definitely qualifies as uncommon.
+Intriguingly, it must be pointed out, though, that measured adult wingspan varies quite significantly, even within the same gender and species.
+While not unknown, this trait definitely qualifies as moderately uncommon.
 Due to this fact, adults range in width of wings from 2 – 8 in (5 – 20 cm).

 The body of the magnificent Death’s-head Hawkmoth also displays a comparatively thick, bullet-shaped form.
-The two forewings further develop long and narrow.
-Yet the hindwings, however, appear much shorter, like most related forms of invertebrate.
+Its two forewings further develop as relatively long and narrow in structure.
+Yet the hindwings, however, appear much shorter, like most related forms of amazing invertebrate.

-Its coloring also varies, quite understandably.
+Its coloring also understandably varies between different specimens.
 But these typically consist of combinations of shades of brown, black, gray, and yellow.
 The astounding presence of a human skull-like marking on the back of the thorax, however, represents its most memorable feature.

 - Kingdom: Animalia